River Tweed

-The River Tweed, or Tweed Water, is a river 97 mi long that flows east across the Border region in Scotland and northern England.
+The River Tweed, or Tweed Water (Uisge Thuaidh /gd/), is a river 97 mi long that flows east across the Border region in Scotland and northern England.
 Tweed cloth derives its name from its association with the River Tweed.
 The Tweed is one of the great salmon rivers of Britain and the only river in England where an Environment Agency rod licence is not required for angling.
-The river generates a large income for the local borders region, attracting anglers from all around the world.
+The river generates a large income for the Borders region, attracting anglers from all around the world.

 Etymology

 Tweed may represent an Old Brittonic name meaning "border".
 A doubtful proposal is that the name is derived from a non-Celtic form of the Indo-European root *teuha- meaning "swell, grow powerful".